The best mirrorless cameras under $1,000

 Nikon Z fc

-Announced in June 2021, the Nikon Z fc immediately stands out for its retro design inspired by the famous Nikon FM2 (it goes back to the 80s, if you know!).
-It has a 20.9 MP sensor and Expeed 6 processor, with a sensitivity range from ISO 100 to ISO 51,200, extendable to ISO 204,800.
-It also has a ball-type touchscreen and a 2.36 million-dot electronic viewfinder.
-However, it does not have image stabilization or a built-in flash.
+Announced in June 2021, the Nikon Z fc immediately stands out thanks to its retro design inspired by the famous Nikon FM2 (a little nod to the 1980s, if you know!).
+It has a 20.9 MP sensor and Expeed 6 processor, with a sensitivity range from ISO 100 to ISO 51,200, expandable to ISO 204,800.
+It also features a fully articulating touchscreen and a 2.36-million-dot electronic viewfinder.
+However, it does not have in-body stabilization or a built-in flash.

-In terms of performance, the camera achieves a burst rate of 11 fps and offers effective autofocus.
-As for video, it can record in 4K UHD at up to 30 fps without cropping, or in Full HD at 120 fps.
-Overall, the image quality is satisfactory.
+In terms of performance, the camera reaches 11 fps in burst mode and offers effective autofocus.
+For video, it can record 4K UHD up to 30 fps without cropping, or Full HD at 120 fps.
+Overall, image quality is very good for this type of body.

-As already mentioned, the camera has a vintage style, which is a change from the classic models.
-However, its ergonomics could be improved: it has no grip, which makes it less comfortable for long photo sessions, especially with heavy lenses.
+As mentioned above, the camera’s vintage style makes it stand out from more conventional models.
+However, its ergonomics could be better: the lack of a real grip makes it less comfortable during long sessions, especially with heavier lenses.
 To put it simply, this camera favors design over practicality.

-In conclusion, the Nikon Z fc offers similar functionality to the Z50, but with a retro style.
-It’s a versatile, powerful camera at a very reasonable price.
-If you’re nostalgic for the cameras of yesteryear, this is the one for you!
+In short, the Nikon Z fc offers features similar to the Z50, but with a much more retro look.
+It is a versatile and capable camera at a very reasonable price.
+If you’re nostalgic for the cameras of the past, this might be the one for you.

 Nikon Z50 II

-Recently released in November 2024, the Nikon Z50 II is positioned as a new version of the Z50, while retaining its solid construction.
-It has a 20.9 MP non-stabilized sensor, an ISO range of 100 to 51,200, extendable to 204,800, and the Expeed 7 processor.
-Its burst rate reaches up to 30 fps with electronic shutter, making it ideal for capturing action scenes.
-The camera also has a pop-up flash, although its battery life is rather limited.
+Released in November 2024, the Nikon Z50 II is positioned as the updated version of the Z50, while keeping a solid and accessible design.
+It has a 20.9 MP non-stabilized sensor, an ISO range of 100 to 51,200, expandable to 204,800, and the Expeed 7 processor.
+Its burst rate reaches up to 30 fps with the electronic shutter, making it interesting for capturing action scenes.
+The camera also keeps a pop-up flash, although battery life remains fairly modest.

-In terms of video performance, it can record 4K 30p without cropping and 4K 60p with cropping.
-However, the rolling shutter and certain limitations in the menus are among the points that could be improved.
+For video, it can record 4K 30p without cropping and 4K 60p with a crop.
+However, rolling shutter and a few menu limitations remain among the points that could be improved.

-The Z50 II is easy to use and delivers good image quality in all lighting conditions.
-Simple to use, it’s perfect for taking your first steps in photography without having to deal with complex settings.
-It’s perfect for everyday use.
+The Z50 II is easy to use and delivers good image quality in many lighting conditions.
+It is simple enough for taking your first steps in photography without immediately getting lost in complex settings, making it a very good everyday camera.

-In summary, the Z50 II has a lot going for it: robust construction, good photo and video performance, and ease of use.
-Although it lacks certain features, such as mechanical stabilization, it is still a very good choice.
-Compared to its rivals, such as the Fujifilm X-S20, it may seem less advanced in some respects, but it’s also less expensive.
+In summary, the Z50 II has a lot going for it: solid construction, good photo and video performance, and accessible handling.
+Although it lacks certain features, such as in-body mechanical stabilization, it is still a very good choice.
+Compared with rivals such as the Fujifilm X-S20, it may seem less advanced in some areas, but it is also less expensive.

 If you’re interested in this camera and looking for a compatible lens, we’ve written an article on Nikon APS-C lenses that you might find useful!